The future of retail innovation: a question of space?

 Sophie Maxwell, Futures Director

 Technology has accelerated the scope and reach of retail innovation: making it an increasingly bespoke, tailored and customer centric experience.
 But why is this approach not better reflected – or integrated into – the real retail environment?
 There is room to design a new space, a new experience, not just signpost another room.
-Luxury and high-end have already embraced this mindset and it’s time for our supermarkets and multiple retailers to now realiae the opportunity for themselves.
+Luxury and high-end have already embraced this mindset and it’s time for our supermarkets and multiple retailers to now realise the opportunity for themselves and harness true retail innovation technology.

 So what is the future?
-We believe an answer can be found through premiumisation; learning from the luxury sector and allowing us to experience the attributes of the very best and – the newest and most imaginative – and bring them into our everyday lives and lifestyles.
+We believe an answer can be found through premiumisation; learning from the luxury sector and allowing us to experience the attributes of the very best – the newest and the most imaginative – in both online and offline retail innovation, and bring them into our everyday lives and lifestyles.

 Look at Prada – a store that has consistently changed the design, usage and scope of their spaces.
 Promising to open 160 new stores last year, mostly thanks to their success in the burgeoning eastern luxury market, Prada recently launched a flagship store in Osaka, Japan.
 Decorated by French-Venezuelan artist Carlos Cruz-Diez and long-term architect Roberto Baciocchi.
 Each floor of the building houses a different section of the Prada collection and has an aesthetic of its own.
 Burberry also remains one of the pacesetting pioneers of modern branded luxury, integrating the 360 experience by bringing digital into the physical retail arena, while using it to educate the customer on the details and layers of their purchases and now through its introduction of ‘Burberry kisses’ to interact with each other.